Bipolar Disorder (cont.)

 IN THIS ARTICLE

-Men tend to have more manic episodes, while women have more episodes of depression.6
+Men tend to have more manic highs, and women tend to have more lows of depression.3

 At first, stress may trigger depression or mania.
 But as the illness progresses, mood swings may not be caused by any specific event.
-Without treatment, your bipolar disorder may get worse, causing you to move more often between mania and depression.
+Without treatment, your bipolar disorder may get worse.
+This can cause you to move more often between mania and depression.

 eMedicineHealth Medical Reference from Healthwise